DvidMakesThings/HW_10-In-Rack_DAQ/tests/UnitTests/Readme.md

-# %PROJECT_NAME% Project
+# %PROJECT_NAME% Project Unit Tests
 ## Contents
-This folder contains all the documents related to the %PROJECT_NAME% project.
+This folder contains unit tests for the %PROJECT_NAME% project.
 ## Usage
-To use the files in this project, navigate to the respective directories and follow the instructions provided in each document.
+To run the unit tests, navigate to this directory and execute the test scripts using your preferred testing framework.
 ## License
 This project is licensed under the MIT License.
 ## Contact